dbaldridge-lab/htcf/jupyter_vscode.md

 - Enter your password and press enter

 ### 2. Tunnel to VSCode
-NOTE: if `code` command setup has not been setup but you would like to proceed, use `/ref/dblab/software/vscode/code` in place of `code`
+NOTE: if `code` command is not found, use `/ref/dblab/software/vscode/code`.

 This process is adapted from this page: https://kb.uconn.edu/space/SH/26626326576/Visual+Studio+Code+(VSCode)+Guide#:~:text=A%20common%20method%20of%20using,standard%20SLURM%20job%20scheduling%20process.